Millets for Diabetes:

 Without research, we can not confirm the value and its importance.
 Researchers have taken the effort in carrying out the research and came out with findings.

-- According to the study, conducted by M V Hospital for Diabetes on 105 patients with type-2 diabetes, found out that patients consuming foxtail millet dosa had low sugar level as compared to the patient taken dosa made with rice.
+- According to the study, conducted by M V Hospital for Diabetes on 105 patients with type-2 diabetes, found out that patients consuming foxtail millet dosa had low sugar levels as compared to the patient taken dosa made with rice.

 I think more research work is to be done with millets for diabetes so that it becomes a way forward for every stakeholder.